-3. The Audit Committee

-will determine

-necessary or

-appropriate action or

-response; and

-4. Retaliation in any

-, ,

-form against any interested party who,

-in good faith, raises a

-concern or reports a

-possible violation will

-not to be tolerated.

-The Company also

-maintains its website

-and hotlines through

-which concerns of any

-party may be relayed to

-the Company for

-appropriate

-investigation and/or

-action.
-14 in the maline of the

-It is the policy of the Company to encourage It is the policy of the Company to encourage It is the policy of the

-the use of alternative the use of alternative Company to encourage the use of alternative modes of

-modes of dispute modes of dispute dispute resolution for

-resolution for amicable resolution for amicable amicable settlement of

-settlement of conflicts settlement of conflicts or conflicts or differences.

-or differences. differences.

-This is embodied in the CG

-This is embodied in the This is embodied in the Manual which specifically

-CG Manual which CG Manual which requires the Board to

-(j) Conflict Resolution specifically requires the specifically requires the encourage the use of

-Board to encourage the Board to encourage the alternative modes of

-use of alternative modes use of alternative modes dispute resolution for

-of dispute resolution for amicable settlement of of dispute resolution for amicable settlement of amicable settlement of conflicts or differences

-conflicts or differences conflicts or differences between the Company and

-between the Company between the Company its stockholders, and the

-and its stockholders, and and its stockholders, and Company and third parties,

-the Company and third the Company and third including the regulatory

-parties, including the parties, including the authorities.

-regulatory authorities. regulatory authorities.

-, ,
+3. The Audit Committee will determine necessary or appropriate action or response; and 4.
+Retaliation in any form against any interested party who, in good faith, raises a concern or reports a possible violation will not to be tolerated.
+The Company also maintains its website and hotlines through which concerns of any party may be relayed to the Company for appropriate investigation and/or action.
+It is the policy of the Company to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences.
+It is the policy of the Company to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences.
+It is the policy of the Company to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences. (j) Conflict Resolution This is embodied in the CG Manual which specifically requires the Board to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences between the Company and its stockholders, and the Company and third parties, including the regulatory authorities.
+This is embodied in the CG Manual which specifically requires the Board to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences between the Company and its stockholders, and the Company and third parties, including the regulatory authorities.
+This is embodied in the CG Manual which specifically requires the Board to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences between the Company and its stockholders, and the Company and third parties, including the regulatory authorities.